 Within the WordPress editor, you can easily add header tags via the drop-down menu.

 When it comes to your URLs, the shorter the better.
 Do your best to shorten your URLs, so they don’t show multiple categories or directories.
 Try to only include your target keyword, and get rid of everything else.

-A long URL won’t penalize your rankings.
-But it could make your link look like a spam link and lower the CTR.
-If you changed your permalinks, this will help to give you more control over your URL structure.
+A long URL won’t hurt your rankings, but it can make your link look like spam, as well as lower the CTR.
+If you want to change your permalinks, this will help give you more control over your URL structure.

 Follow these best practices when creating an SEO-friendly URL: